+latent variable

-α N Items
+α N items

 Leadership .75 12

 Innovation .85 11

 Performance .83 14

-Table 1.
-Cronbach's Alpha for sets of items measuring each latent variable internal consistency (Streiner, 2003).
+All of these values belong to the interval from .75 to .85, which means that each set of items shows an acceptable to good internal consistency (Streiner, 2003).
 We have also calculated Cronbach's Alpha coefficients for each removed item in each group and found out that there are no significant internal consistency improvements upon removal of any particular item.
-Since it was not feasible to perform a pre-test to our query (given the difficulty of collecting even a small sample), this reliability analysis confirms that the query is well built and therefore we will measure each latent variable through the simple average of all of the corresponding items.
+Since it was not feasible to perform a pre-test to our query (given the difficulty of collecting even a small sample), this reliability analysis confirms that the guery is well built and therefore we will measure each latent variable through the simple average of all of the corresponding items.
 We have calculated the simple average of the corresponding items to compute the values of the three latent variables of our conceptual model: Leadership, Innovation and Performance.

-Table 2 shows their descriptive and inferential statistics (for N = 34 valid observations) and Figure 2 displays the corresponding box plots, which also prove the absence of outliers.
+Table 2 shows their descriptive and inferential statistics (for N=34 valid observations).